What is Chicory Root in Dog Food and why does it matter?

 Why do some dog foods include chicory root while others don't?

-Chicory root costs more than standard fillers and requires careful formulation to include at effective levels without affecting palatability or causing digestive upset in sensitive dogs.
+Chicory root costs more than standard fillers and requires careful formulation to include at effective levels without causing digestive upset in sensitive dogs.
 Brands that prioritise functional ingredients include it deliberately; brands focused on cost reduction tend to rely on cheaper fibre sources that do not offer the same prebiotic benefit.

 The presence of chicory root in a recipe is a useful signal about a brand's approach to formulation.
 It suggests the recipe was designed with digestive outcomes in mind, not just macronutrient targets.
 Marleybones includes chicory root in every Pantry Fresh® recipe alongside six other functional superfoods: quinoa, chia seeds, hemp seeds, linseeds, yucca, and a further botanical blend.
 In the Marleybones customer survey of 1,056 subscribers, 71% reported better digestion and stool quality after switching, which reflects the cumulative effect of this approach to formulation.